tensorflow/tensorflow/tensorflow/contrib/go/g3doc/tensor.md

 func (t *Tensor) Int32s() ([]int32, error)
 ```

-Int32s returns the Tensor content as int32 slice if the tensor type matches, if
+Int32s returns the Tensor content as int32 slice if the tensor type is:
-not returns a ErrInvalidTensorType error.
-The datatypes are:

   - DTUint8
   - DTInt8
   - DTInt16
   - DTInt32

+if not returns a ErrInvalidTensorType error.

 #### Int64s